splynx/docs/files/en/networking/authentication_admins_radius/admin_login_to_cisco/admin_login_to_cisco.md

 cisco(config)# ip ssh version 2
 ```

-When commands entered to Cisco and Splynx are configured, admin is able to login to the Cisco router via SSH:
+When these commands are entered on the Cisco router/switch and Splynx has been configured, the admin is now able to login to the Cisco router/switch via SSH:

 ![SSH](cisco_admin_5.png)